Predicting Tactical Solutions to Operational Planning Problems under Imperfect Information: Application

-Each generated instance of the ILP loading problem was solved with IBM ILOG CPLEX 12.6 down to an optimality gap of at most 5\%.
-The solutions in the resulting problem instance-solution pairs were described with a limited subset of features: number of railcars of each type and number of containers of each length used in the loading solution.
-The objective of the loading ILP problem was set so as to enforce the following priorities in lexicographic order: maximize total number of containers loaded, minimize total length of railcars used, maximize total length of containers loaded.
-Table~\ref{tab:dataGenerated} reports the percentiles of computation times per instance using three out of the six cores of an Intel Xeon X5650 Westmere 2,67 GHz processor.
+Each generated instance of the LPP was solved with IBM ILOG CPLEX 12.6 down to an optimality gap of at most 5\%.
+The solutions in the resulting problem instance-solution pairs were described with a limited subset of features: numbers of railcars of each type and numbers of containers of each length used in the loading solution.
+The objective of the ILP formulation was set so as to enforce the following priorities in lexicographic order: maximize total number of containers loaded, minimize total length of railcars used, maximize total length of containers loaded.
+Table~\ref{tab:dataGenerated} reports the percentiles of computing times per instance using three out of the six cores of an Intel Xeon X5650 Westmere 2.67 GHz processor.
+For instance, the median time required to solve a deterministic instance of class A down to an optimality gap of at most 5\% is equal to 0.48~s, the median for class D is 5.44~s and we note a sizable variability as the 95th percentile is 1.67~s for class A and 20.89~s for class D.